Eating right and exercising is beneficial for everyone's health. But, if you’re living with psoriasis, making healthy choices is even more important.

 According to the National Psoriasis Foundation, overweight psoriasis patients—specifically those who are obese—are more likely to have severe psoriasis.

 Want to find out how healthy you're really eating?
 Try keeping a food diary.
 If you see yourself not eating as well as you'd like, start substituting some healthier options into your diet.

 Check out the lists below for a few factors to consider when maintaining a healthy diet.

 Some people may need to follow a different diet due to certain medical conditions or dietary restrictions.
 Talk to your doctor before making any changes to your diet.

-Stress is a common psoriasis trigger.
+Although stress does not cause psoriasis, it can make the condition more difficult to manage.
+Stress is a common trigger for psoriasis flares.
 But how do you avoid stress when having psoriasis itself can be stressful?